NethServer/docs/administrator-manual/en/base_system.rst

 * :index:`VLAN` (Virtual Local Area Network): create two or more logically separated networks using a single interface
 * :index:`PPPoE` (Point-to-Point Protocol over Ethernet): connect to Internet through a DSL modem

-**Bonds** allow you to aggregate bandwidth or tollerate link faults.
+**Bonds** allow you to aggregate bandwidth or tolerate link faults.
 Bonds can be configured in multiple modes.

 Modes providing load balancing and fault tolerance: